django-cms/django-cms/docs/reference/wizards.rst

 .. important::

-    As of verison 4 of django CMS wizards are no longer registered with the ``wizard_pool``.
+    As of version 4 of django CMS wizards are no longer registered with the ``wizard_pool``.
 Instead you need to create a app config in ``cms_config.py`` to register wizards.